Skip to content ↓

 • Significant periods of time out of school

-• Negative views about school resulting them in them having significant barriers to learning and lack of ambition
+• Negative views about school result in them having significant barriers to learning and a lack of ambition.

 • Complex social and emotional needs which have impacted on their mental health and well-being